rsksmart/devportal-1.0/_rsk/node/configure/index.md

 for example from `leveldb` to `rocksdb` or vice versa, you must **restart** the node with the import option.

-The following sample command show how to do this when the RSKj node was previously running the default (`leveldb`), and wants to run with `rocksdb` next.
+The following sample command shows how to do this when the RSKj node was previously running the default (`leveldb`), and wants to run with `rocksdb` next.
 Note the use of the `--import` flag, which resets and re-imports the database.